 iv.
 Accepting tuition remission or any other form of payment in exchange for work or services to be provided and then failing to provide the agreed‐upon work or services within a reasonable time frame unless excused by the faculty member or supervisor involved.

 Fordham Graduate School of Business Academic Integrity Honor Court

 The Dean will solicit nominations for membership on the Honor Court, including substitute faculty members and students.
-The Dean will then appoint two (2) faculty members and one (1) student from the Fordham GBA and identify substitute faculty members and students who are willing to serve, if needed.
+The Dean will then appoint two (2) faculty members and one (1) student from the Gabelli School of Business and identify substitute faculty members and students who are willing to serve, if needed.
 The Honor Court will be chaired by one faculty member selected by the Dean from among the two faculty appointed.
 Agreement to serve on the Honor Court is a serious commitment.
 Faculty members will serve a term of three (3) years with an initial staggering of term to ensure continuity and the student member will serve a term of one (1) year.
 The acting Chair of the Honor Court will serve in that capacity for a one (1) year period with the possibility of yearly renewals up to three years.